Chronic Squamous Otitis Media

 Squamous chronic otitis media can be congenital* or acquired, however the majority are acquired.

-In acquired disease, the precise pathophysiology is unknown, but is thought to result from chronic negative middle ear pressure from Eustachian tube dysfunction.
+In acquired disease, the precise pathophysiology is unknown, with multiple theories.
+The most popular theory is that cholesteatoma result from chronic negative middle ear pressure from Eustachian tube dysfunction.

-The result is a pocket of space being left, termed a retraction pocket (Fig 1).
-These pockets are initially self-cleansing, but some may narrow, and trap keratinised squamous cell debris, leading to the formation of a cyst-like structure which may evolve into a cholesteatoma (Fig. 2).
+Due to negative middle ear pressure, the tympanic membrane is retracted inwards.
+This results in a retraction pocket (Fig 1).
+These pockets are initially self-cleansing, but some may narrow and trap keratinised squamous cell debris which accumlates with time, leading to the formation of a cyst-like structure which may evolve into a cholesteatoma (Fig. 2).

 *Congenital disease is seen in patients with no history of ear surgery, and no perforation or retraction of the tympanic membrane; indeed congenital cholesteatomas represent epidermoid cysts within the middle ear cavity

-Figure 1 – Schematic demonstrating potential positioning of a pocket, which may lead to a cholesteatoma
+Figure 1 – Schematic demonstrating potential positioning of a pocket, which may lead to collection of keratin debris in the pocket, leading to cholesteatoma

 Thus, ‘cholesteatoma’ is a misnomer as there is no cholesterol or tumour-like process in the disease.
 However, the presence of super-added infection on the debris may lead to a purulent discharge.